The genuine emmon.exe file is a software component of BDA Monitor Application by eMPIA Technology.

 The process known as BDA Monitor Application or emMonitor Application belongs to software BDA Monitor Application or emMonitor by eMPIA Technology (www.empiatech.com.tw) or EMPIA Technology (www.empiatech.com.tw).

-If emMon.exe is located in a subfolder of "C:\Program Files", the security rating is 24% dangerous.
-The file size is 81,408 bytes.
-The emMon.exe file is a Microsoft signed file.
+If emmon.exe is located in a subfolder of "C:\Program Files", the security rating is 24% dangerous.
+The file size is 81,408 bytes (50% of all occurrences) or 61,440 bytes.
+The emmon.exe file is a Microsoft signed file.
 The program has no visible window.
 The process starts when Windows starts (see Registry key: MACHINE\Run, MACHINE\User Shell Folders).
 The file is not a Windows core file.

-To help you analyze the emMon.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the emmon.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.